-Appcues features include most used user onboarding UI patterns such as flows, NPS, and checklists that best product adoption tools on the market provide.
+Appcues features include most used user onboarding UI patterns such as flows, NPS, and checklists that the best product adoption tools on the market provide.

 But access to all Appcues features comes at a price.
 Is that worth paying for?

-Today we’ll ask important questions like this as we dive into all the Appcues key features, benefits, price structures, and compare it to the closest alternative out there—Userpilot.
+Today we’ll ask important questions like this as we dive into all the Appcues key features, benefits, and price structures, and compare it to the closest alternative out there—Userpilot.